Craftsman (tools): Sourcing

-Consumers may find different versions of Craftsman products at the different outlets that sell them, because after the sale of the Craftsman brand to SBD, the entities are free to source Craftsman from the suppliers of their own choosing.
-For example, a Craftsman screwdriver sold at Sears is currently typically sourced from a vendor in China, an equivalent model at Lowe's is sourced from a supplier in Taiwan, and one sold at Ace may still be the original Western Forge US-made product that was sold by Sears for many years prior to the sale of Craftsman to SBD.

-Sears has sold outdoor equipment under the Craftsman name for many years.
-Sears had several suppliers of this equipment such as Roper, David Bradley, Lawn-Boy, American Yard Products, and Electrolux.

 Quality and reputation

 In 2007, a Harris Interactive poll gave Craftsman the highest score for both "Brand Expectations" and "Trust".
 In 2009, the readers of Popular Mechanics named Craftsman their favorite brand of hand tools in their Reader's Choice Awards.

-Sponsorships

-Under Sears ownership, Craftsman was the first title sponsor of the NASCAR Truck Series from 1996 to 2008, which was branded as the NASCAR Craftsman Truck Series.
-In 2022, Stanley Black & Decker acquired the sponsorship rights beginning in the 2023 season, replacing Camping World.
-Owing to its present ownership of the brand, it was announced that Craftsman would return as the title sponsor of the series.

 Warranty

 Most Craftsman hand tools are advertised as having an unlimited lifetime warranty.
 This lifetime warranty program was instituted by Sears when they began selling the Craftsman line in 1927.
 This warranty program requires no receipt or dated proof of purchase.
 If the owner takes the item into a local retail store, it may be replaced or repaired free of charge.

 The full text of the warranty is as follows:

 Sears has reduced the warranty in effect on many Craftsman non-powered lawn and garden products including rakes, shovels, clippers, brooms, trowels, pruners, hoses, sprinklers, hose nozzles, and other small gardening hand tools.
-Previously it was a lifetime warranty which on August 2, 2012, was reduced to 25 years with receipt required.
+Previously, it was a lifetime warranty—which on August 2, 2012, was reduced to 25 years with receipt required.
 The lifetime warranty does not include precision hand tools, such as calipers and torque wrenches.

 Many consumers have also been reporting problems when attempting to obtain warranty repair or replacement on tools that are covered by the full lifetime warranty.
 Sears' official position is that the warranty should be honored, and much of the problem may lie with individual sales associates.
-In some cases Sears no longer sells particular Craftsman tools (tape measures, and wood clamps are two examples), making it impossible to replace a tool sold with a lifetime warranty with a similar Craftsman tool that will continue the warranty.
+In some cases, Sears no longer sells particular Craftsman tools (tape measures, and wood clamps are two examples), making it impossible to replace a tool sold with a lifetime warranty with a similar Craftsman tool that will continue the warranty.